LiuDongXu-01/QMC_RNG/README.md

 #QMC_RNG
 Quantum Mento Carlo code for test different RNG's performance
-Code should only excute on Linux system for X-86/64
+Code should only execute on Linux system for X-86/64
 Donwload the QMC.tar.gz
 tar -xf QMC.tar.gz
-See readme file to learn how to install and excute program
+See readme file to learn how to install and execute program
 #Problem for install fail
 1. ensure your permissoion that each directory are read/write/excute available.
 2. ensure the environment variable in file in xx/QMC/uilts/QMC.bashrc are set corrected